Sciss/HistoricalCode/AudioSnake/README.md

 - works with monophonic inputs only at the moment
 - markov problem is small frequencies. therefore quantisation is used. this is a trade-off with fidelity / quantisation noise.
 - to address the frequency problem, the input should be around 1 or 2 minutes long. longer is fine but you may run into out-of-memory errors.
-- back tracking only happens at the head of the snake; in a future version this should include the tail to improve context richness.
+- back tracking only happens at the head of the snake; in a future version this should include the tail to improve context richness.a

+### ideas

+- when adding a fuzzy selector to the context tree, perhaps we could define an increase in fuzziness towards the snake's head
+- allow complex numbers (see FFT example above)
+- run on feature vectors (e.g. MFCC)